Sprocket-Security/cvetrends/README.md

  <br><br>

-cvet is a Python utility for pulling actionable vulnerabilities from cvetrends.com
+cvet is a Python utility for pulling actionable vulnerabilities from [cvetrends.com](https://cvetrends.com/).

-Tool checks if vulnerabilities published within the specified timeframe have more than two GitHub Repos published.
+Find out more information at our blog, [COMING SOON]().
 <br>

 [Installation](#installation) /